noramp/ERC721N/README.md

 ## About The Project

-The goal of ERC721N is to provide a fully compliant implementation of IERC721 with additional features like a ERC20 Treasury Management and Redeemption system.
+The goal of ERC721N is to provide a fully compliant implementation of IERC721 with a bonus ERC20 Treasury Management and Redeemption system.
 This project and implementation will be updated regularly and will continue to stay up to date with best practices.

 The [NoRamp](https://twitter.com/NoRampLabs) team created ERC721N as an extension of the ERC721 standard with the additional features that make the NFTs token warrants on a treasury reserve ERC20.
 Mint NFT.
 Burn the NFT.
 Claim tokens.